umbralcalc/umbralcalc.github.io/_posts/stochadexI.md

 ---
-title: "Self-learning simulations series: Building a generalised simulation engine"
+title: "Building a generalised simulation engine"
 author: Hardwick, Robert J
 date: 2024-03-28
 concept: To lay out the fundamental mathematical foundations for describing practically any stochastic simulation on a computer.
 Having provided these foundations, we then design and build a generalised simulation engine called the 'stochadex' which is able to generate samples from practically any real-world stochastic processes that a researcher could encounter.
 With such a thing pre-built and self-contained as a highly-configurable simulation binary, it can become the basis upon which to build generalised software solutions for a lot of different problems.